-See how this webmaster built a platform that allowed food truck owners to keep making money during COVID-19.
+See how this webmaster built a platform that allowed food truck owners to keep making money during COVID-19 Pandemic.

 And while we live in times where the Internet seems to rule the world, it isn’t until it’s our only option that things begin to change.
-In the case of COVID019, the Internet is certainly not immune- and the digital space has shifted massively in the last few weeks.
+In the case of COVID-19 Pandemic, the Internet is certainly not immune- and the digital space has shifted massively in the last few weeks.

-The team here at RAD shares the five biggest impacts that COVID-19 has had on the online space, and some suggestions on how to cope.
+The team here at RAD shares the five biggest impacts that COVID-19 Pandemic has had on the online space.
+And some suggestions on how to cope.

 How COVID-19 Has Shifted the Digital Marketing Space